Author of The Maeve Chronicles

 A letter from Elizabeth

 Thank you for your presence here, and thank you for bringing my books to life by making them part of your lives.
 Writing a story is only the beginning.
 Reading is a creative act.
-Each reading gives new meaning to a story or poem’s ongoing life.
+Each reading gives new meaning to a story’s ongoing life.
 I am grateful to you all.

 The daughter of an Episcopal priest, I grew up steeped in biblical stories.
-I am also the daughter of a mother who loved to read aloud to her children, fairytales, mythologies, the children’s novels of E. Nesbit and C.S.
+I am also the daughter of a mother who loved to read aloud to her children—fairytales, mythologies, the children’s novels of E. Nesbit and C.S.
 Lewis to name a few.
 Next door to the church was an abandoned, overgrown estate that I knew was enchanted.
-Stepping over a gap in a stone wall from one world to another is a primary experience that informs all my work, fiction, poetry, and my debut work of nonfiction, My Life as a Prayer.
+Stepping over a gap in a stone wall from one world to another is a primary experience that informs all my work: fiction, poetry, and my only work of nonfiction, My Life as a Prayer.

 Thank you again, dear readers, for visiting this site.
 Do sign up for the mailing list if you would like to receive my not-at-all frequent newsletters.
 I wish you the best in all your work—and play!